Practical implementation of Toffoli-based qubit rotation: Generic behavior through simulation

-The PF plot for the failed runs, when one or more controlling ancilla outcomes are nonzero, show a slightly different behavior.
-In this case we compare the noisy $Z^*$ to the ideal $Z$ gate, as depicted in Figure \ref{fig:PlotSimPFZ}.
-Again, $\delta = 0$ gives simulation outcomes that align with theoretical predictions, but here for nonzero $\delta$ the PF does decrease slowly with increased $n$, the rate is also here exponential at about $1\%$ to $1.5\%$ decrease per step in $n$.
-The reason for the decreasing PF for $Z^*$ is likely that errors in the controls, causing additional non-zero controlling ancilla measurement outcomes, contribute in this case unlike for $T^*$.
-Thus, we see errors both from the target and the controls in this case, meaning that an increased number of controls does increase the errors.
+The PF plot for the failed runs, when one or more controlling ancilla outcomes are nonzero, shows a slightly different behavior.
+In this case we compare the noisy $Z^*$ rotation with the ideal $Z$ gate, as depicted in Figure \ref{fig:PlotSimPFZ}.
+Again, $\delta = 0$ gives simulation outcomes that align with theoretical predictions, but here for nonzero $\delta$ the PF decreases slowly with increased $n$; the rate here is also exponential at about $1\%$-$1.5\%$ decrease per step in $n$.
+The reason for the decreasing PF for $Z^*$ rotation is likely that errors in the controls, causing additional nonzero controlling ancilla measurement outcomes, contribute in this case, unlike for~$T^*$ rotation.
+Thus, we see errors both from the target and the controls in this case, meaning that an increased number of controls increases the errors.

-Given the propensity for gradually worsening PF between $Z^*$ and $Z$, it might in the case of systems with more substantial error rates be advisable to stick to the present one-shot version of the algorithm, rather than the repeat-until-success version also found in Ref.~\cite{Hindlycke2024a}, instead compensating by performing some post-selection procedure to retrieve valid measurements.
+Given the propensity for gradually decreasing PF between $Z^*$ rotation and the $Z$ gate, it might in the case of systems with more substantial error rates be advisable to stick to the present one-shot version of the algorithm, rather than the repeat-until-success version also found in Ref.~\cite{Hindlycke2024a}, instead compensating by performing a post-selection procedure to retrieve valid measurements.